-By using the disputed domain name to offer hotel rooms, the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its website by creating a likelihood of confusion with the Complainant's Mark as to source, sponsorship, affiliation, or endorsement.
+By using the disputed domain name to offer online auto parts, the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its website by creating a likelihood of confusion with the Complainant's trademarks as to source, sponsorship, affiliation, or endorsement.
 This constitutes evidence of registration and use in bad faith pursuant to paragraph 4(b)(iv) of the Policy.